Americans stranded abroad struggle as border closures intensify

 The U.S. Embassy in Peru tweeted to stranded Americans on Thursday that it "appreciates your patience as we work with Peruvian authorities on your behalf" and encouraged them to register for the Smart Traveler Enrollment Program (STEP) for updates on the situation.

+The embassy was also encouraging those stuck in Peru to sign up with a special registry through Avianca Airlines for those interested in departing flights from Lima and Cusco to the United States.

+But the earliest that systems analyst Ching Chan told NBC News she expects to get out of the country was April 3 after failing to secure an earlier flight.
-Earlier in the week, systems analyst Ching Chan told NBC News that she was vacationing in Peru with her husband Daniel, 32, their daughter Leila, 2, and their extended family when the country imposed strict social distancing policies.
-These included only allowing one person to leave a household for food or medical aid.

-The family was due to fly out back to their home in Milton, Pennsylvania, on March 18, roughly eight hours after Peru closed its borders.
-Multiple calls to the U.S. Embassy in Peru went unanswered, Chan said on Tuesday.
-Stranded, the family decided to find accommodation through Airbnb for 15 days to wait out the travel ban.
+She was vacationing with her husband Daniel, 32, their daughter Leila, 2, and their extended family when the country imposed a travel ban.
+The family was originally due to fly out back to their home in Milton, Pennsylvania, on March 18, roughly eight hours after Peru closed its borders.
+Multiple calls to the U.S. Embassy in Peru went unanswered, Chan said.

+"As we have yet to hear from our government, we’ve kind of resigned to calling this home for the next two weeks," she said Friday.

+Stranded, the family decided to find accommodation through Airbnb to wait out the strict social distancing policies, which included only allowing one person to leave a household for food or medical aid.

 "We’re trying to stay upbeat and thinking of this quarantine as vacation #2 with a LOT of family bonding time," she said.